AnyChart/docs.anychart.com/Basic_Charts/Stick_Chart.md

 The [appearance settings](../Appearance_Settings) of a Stick chart can be configured in three [states](../Common_Settings/Interactivity/States): **normal**, **hover**, and **selected**.
 Use the {api:anychart.core.cartesian.series.Stick#normal}normal(){api}, {api:anychart.core.cartesian.series.Stick#hovered}hovered(){api}, and {api:anychart.core.cartesian.series.Stick#selected}selected(){api} methods.

 Combine them with the {api:anychart.core.StateSettings#fill}stroke(){api} method.
+Also, you can use some other methods from {api:anychart.core.StateSettings}anychart.core.StateSettings{api}.

-In the sample below, there are two Stick series with some of the appearance settings configured:
+In the sample below, there are two Stick series with appearance settings configured:

 ```
 // create the first series